piercelab/tcrmodel2/README.md

 ## TCRmodel2
 To model TCR-pMHC complex structures, as well as unbound TCR structures, with high fidelity.

-Also available as a server through https://tcrmodel.ibbr.umd.edu/
+While you have the option to download and install TCRmodel2 locally, we highly recommend utilizing our webserver for generating predictions.
+The webserver offers a user-friendly interface and eliminates the need for local installations.
+You can access the webserver at the following URL: https://tcrmodel.ibbr.umd.edu/

 ## Table of contents
 - [Quick start](#quick-start)